jaeya05/Network-Security-Guide/Firewall/FortiGate/IP-Sec VPN Tshoot Commands.md

 lab-mplsFw01 # >
 ```

->Note: "0" to unlimited (diabling the feature), default 30minutes
+>Note: "0" to unlimited (disabling the feature), default 30minutes

 * Filter remote peer public IP before running any debug when there is multiple tunnels